Week 36: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Reuters reported Veselnitskaya, the Russian lawyer who met with Donald Jr., had Russian spy agency FSB as a client.

-- After interviewing Susan Rice as part of the Senate Intel Comm, Republican chairman Burr commented, “The unmasking thing was all created by Devin Nunes.”
+- After interviewing Susan Rice as part of the Senate Intel Committee, Republican chairman Burr commented, “The unmasking thing was all created by Devin Nunes.”

 - Michael Flynn opened a new consulting firm, Resilient Patriot, LLC.
 Flynn’s new firm will advise private equity firms.

-- Trump named a temporary director, Apol, to replace Shaub as head of the OGE as he seeks a permanent director.
-Watchdogs groups expressed concern that Trump bypassed Shaub’s designated successor, Finlayson.
+- Trump named a temporary director, David Apol, to replace Walter Shaub as head of the OGE as he seeks a permanent director.
+Watchdogs groups expressed concern that Trump bypassed Shaub’s designated successor, Shelley Finlayson.

 - WAPO reported some of Trump’s lawyers are exploring ways to limit or undercut Mueller’s Trump-Russia probe, building a case around alleged conflicts of interest of Mueller and his staff.